v923z/micropython-usermod/docs/source/usermods_01.rst

--  if the heading of the code block is ``%%micropython``, then, well, you guessed it right, the content should be passed to the micropython interpreter of your choice of port.
+-  if the heading of the code block is ``%%micropython``, then, well, you guessed it right, the content should be passed to the micropython interpreter of your port of choice.

 -  other code segments can be C code, or a makefile.
 These should be easy to recognise, because both of these have a header with a link to